CELEBRATING 250 YEARS OF BEETHOVEN

 This morning we have a City Tour to see the highlights and then visit the Alte Pinakothek, housing the Old Masters.
 Time to enjoy lunch in the city before departing for Austria in the afternoon.
 Checking into our hotel there, we’ll have dinner and our first concert.
 (B, D)

 Our exploration of this lovely city begins with a Walking Tour of the historic core, including a visit to the birthplace of the city’s most famous son, Wolfgang Amadeus Mozart.
-After time for lunch, we will take the funicular to Hohensalzburg Fortress, the biggest fully preserved castle in Central Europe, perched above the Baroque rooftops of the historic district.
+Our afternoon excursion takes us up the mountain to the Eagle’s Nest for spectacular views.
 Our evening concert showcases our host artists.
 (B, D)

 Kai Gleusteen and Catherine Ordronneau perform in the Schloss Hotel Leopoldskron Great Hall.